jalantechnologies/boilerplate-mern/README.md

 - This project supports running the application with all the required dependencies using `docker compose`
 - Install [docker](https://docs.docker.com/engine/install/)
-- Run `docker compose -f docker-compose.dev.yml up`
+- Run `docker compose -f docker-compose.dev.yml up` (Add `--build` to force rebuild when new dependencies have been added)
 - Open `http://localhost:8080/`
 - Make required changes for development.
 The app should hot reload and server restart is not required.

+**Bonus:**

+- To connect to MongoDb server using a client, can use - `mongodb://localhost:27017`

 **Pre Requirements:**